User Control

 What is User Control?

 User control in user experience design refers to the principle where designers let users have autonomy and independence in their interaction with a digital interface through such features as undo buttons.
-This user-centric design approach ensures that the user has the freedom to navigate, interact and make choices within a system or interface according to their preferences and needs.
+This user-centric design approach makes sure the user has the freedom to navigate, interact and make choices within a system or interface according to their preferences and needs.

 Image of a keyboard with a cone on top of the Enter key.